 All lessons are free and fully linked to the National Curriculum.

-Inspired by UEFA EURO 2020, STEM Crew is working alongside The Football Association to bring the excitement of the tournament to primary classrooms this summer.
+Inspired by UEFA EURO 2020, we have worked in collaboration with the Football Association to bring the excitement of the tournament to schools.

 Through the Host City Challenge, teachers are being invited to take pupils on an incredible adventure through Europe, completing science, maths and PSHE challenges in each of the 11 tournament host cities.